 ARTICLE II – HEAD OFFICE

-The registered office of the Association is at .
+The registered office of the Association is at the Conservatory for Agriculture (COMPA) 1 rue de la Republique, 28300 Mainvilliers (Chartres, France).

-It can be transferred to any other place upon[...] simple decision of the Board of Directors (also called ): ratification by the General Assembly will be required.
+It can be transferred to any other place upon[...] simple decision of the Board of Directors (also called Executive Committee): ratification by the General Assembly will be required.

 ARTICLE III – DURATION